 WHAT IS NET-ZERO

 A building can even go “beyond net-zero” and achieve net-positive status, meaning the development produces more energy than it consumes.
-The Howland Green Business Centre in Markham, Ont., was the first net-positive office building in Canada.
-It attained this standing by employing:
+The Howland Green Business Centre in Markham, Ontario, was the first net-positive office building in Canada.
+It attained this status by employing:

 In addition to these and other strategies, energy monitoring is an important factor in net-zero construction.
 Real-time measurements allow for consistent review of energy consumption and production, enabling any necessary adjustments to be made and validating the owners’ investments.